 This is when I pull up the blinds to look outside my window.
 You see, I’d been slightly ignoring the howling outside.
 Confirmed… snow, wind and ice.
 Seems overnight and across the whole damn country, the balmy winter weather had swapped itself for a snowstorm from hell.

 Okay, fine.
-The best laid plans and all that, and I know how to roll with the punches.
-I mentally rejig my expectations for the day, and then I unpack my tidy, sensible carry on and exchange it for a giant suitcase with twice as many clothes since I have time to second-guess myself.
+The best laid plans and I know how to roll with the punches.
+I mentally rejig my expectations for the day, and then I unpack my tidy, sensible carry on and exchange it for a giant suitcase with twice as many clothes since I have time to second-guess.
 Plus, I have some hours to kill before my new flight time.